|Previous College:||Marist College '03|

 Before transferring to Marist, she played one season at Boston College.
 While at BC, the Eagles reached the semifinals of the preseason WNIT and advanced to the second round of the NCAA Tournament in 2000.

 Magarity is a member of the WBCA and is a recent 2012 graduate of the WBCA Center for Coaching Excellence seminar.

-Magarity, her husband Brendan and her daughter Charlotte who was born in December of 2012, reside in Dover, N.H.
+Magarity, her husband Brendan and her one-year old daughter Charlotte, reside in Dover, N.H.